Mashiur Rahman (politician, born 1924)

-Mashiur Rahman (Note: মাশিউর রহমান /bn/) (9 July 1924 – 12 March 1979), also known as Jadu Mia (জাদু মিয়া), was a senior minister, with the rank and status of prime minister in charge of the Ministry of Railways, Roads and Highways of Bangladesh from 29 June 1978 to 12 March 1979.
+Mashiur Rahman (Note: মাশিউর রহমান /bn/) (9 July 1924 – 12 March 1979), also known as Jadu Mia (জাদু মিয়া), was a senior minister, with the rank and status of prime minister, in charge of the Ministry of Railways, Roads and Highways of Bangladesh from 29 June 1978 to 12 March 1979.

-He was the founder of Bangladesh Jatiyatabadi Dal, the whole process of transition to multi-party democracy was his brainchild.
-He named the party and the election symbol was given to the party from his party NAP.
+He was the founder of the Bangladesh Nationalist Party; the whole process of transition to multi-party democracy was his brainchild.
+He named the party, and the election symbol was given to the party from his party, the National Awami Party (Bhashani) (NAP).

 He also made the formal Declaration of Independence of Bangladesh from his party NAP (there were two major political parties in the then East Pakistan, one National Awami Party, NAP and Awami League), on the 23 March 1971, when Sheikh Mujib was still negotiating for the premiership of Pakistan with the military junta of Pakistan, not giving the formal declaration despite people's determination for a free, independent country.

 Early life and education

-Mashiur Rahman was born into nobility on 9 July 1924, in Khaga Khari Bari village of Dimla under Nilphamari Subdivision at then Bengal Presidency, British India.
-After passing his Entrance Examination from Rani Brindarani High School in Dimla, Rangpur, Mashiur Rahman would go on to pursue his higher education at Dhaka University.
+Mashiur Rahman was born on 9 July 1924, in Khaga Khari Bari village of Dimla under Nilphamari Subdivision in the then Bengal Presidency, British India.
+After passing his entrance examination from Rani Brindarani High School in Dimla, Rangpur, Mashiur Rahman would go on to pursue his higher education at Dhaka University.